cielo24/Docs/api/source/output_formats/elementlist.rst

 **Entity, Topic and Keyword:**

-    The entity/keyword/topic portions of the Elementlist contain metadata related to the contents of the Elementlist.
+    The entity/keyword/topic portions of the ElementList contain metadata related to the contents of the ElementList.

 .. note::
     The time ranges for the meta data may not exactly match token or segment